Prabhas: "Reclusive Star" persona

 Prabhas was ranked second in Times' Most Desirable Men for the year 2017, and twelfth in 2018.
 He was then added to the Forever Desirable list of Hyderabad Times in 2019.
 He was the most searched actor on Google in Karnataka, for the year 2019.
 He is the only actor from South Indian cinema to feature in the magazine Eastern Eyes 2019 listing of the 10 Sexiest Asian Men.
 He was also featured in the GQ in their listing of the most influential young Indians of 2017.
 As of August 2024, he is one of the most-followed Telugu actors on Instagram.

-Prabhas, generally does not endorse brands or appear in advertisements.
+Prabhas has generally made relatively few brand endorsements or advertising appearances.
 However, in 2015, he was signed on by Mahindra & Mahindra as brand ambassador for the new Mahindra TUV300 car, making his debut in the television commercial arena.
 News 18 reported that he rejected brand endorsements worth ₹150 crore in 2020.
 This pattern was established just after the success of the Baahubali films; in 2017, it was reported he had declined offers worth ₹18 crore.
 Director S. S. Rajamouli also noted that Prabhas let go of an endorsement offer worth ₹10 crore while filming Baahubali 2 so he could remain focused on the film.

+Other work and public profile

+Documentary appearances

+In June 2026, Prabhas appeared in Baahubali: The Torchbearer, a four-part documentary series released on Netflix that revisited the making and legacy of the Baahubali films.
+In the documentary, he discussed the pressure that followed the commercial success of Baahubali, saying that he had struggled to sleep properly for two to three years while deciding on his next projects.

+Audience popularity

+In July 2026, Prabhas was ranked first among male film stars in Ormax Media's Stars India Loves ranking for June 2026, a survey-based audience-popularity ranking rather than a box-office or awards ranking.

+Critical reception and public debate

+Prabhas's post-Baahubali career has attracted sustained discussion because several large-scale releases received mixed or negative reviews despite strong openings.
+Salaar: Part 1 – Ceasefire was commercially successful, while reviews were divided over its narrative complexity and violence.
+Kalki 2898 AD received more favourable international attention for its production design and world-building, although reviewers differed on its screenplay and character balance.
+The Raja Saab (2026) received mixed-to-negative reviews; The Indian Express gave it 2/5 and criticised its screenplay and execution.

+Controversies

+Adipurush (2023), in which Prabhas played Raghava, generated controversy over its visual effects, dialogue and interpretation of the Ramayana.
+The film received negative reviews and faced protests and demands for changes to some dialogue after its theatrical release.
+Critical commentary also debated the film's treatment of religious material and its relationship to contemporary political readings of the Ramayana.
+These debates concerned the film's production and representation rather than a personal political position attributed to Prabhas.